open-telemetry/oteps/text/0035-opentelemetry-protocol.md

 We have considered using gRPC streaming instead of Unary RPC calls.
 This would require implementations to manually perform stream closing and opening periodically to be L7 Load Balancer friendly.
 Reference implementation using gRPC Streaming has shown that it results in significantly more complex and error prone code without significant benefits.
 Because of this Unary RPC was chosen.

 OTLP is an evolution of OpenCensus protocol based on the research and testing of its modifications in production at Omnition.
-The modifications include changes to data formats (see RFCNNNN), use of Unary PRC and backpressure signaling capability.
+The modifications include changes to data formats (see RFC0059), use of Unary PRC and backpressure signaling capability.

 OTLP uses Protocol Buffers for data encoding.
 Two other encodings were considered as alternative approaches: FlatBuffers and Capnproto.
 Both alternatives were rejected.
 FlatBuffers was rejected because it lacks required functionality in all languages except C++, particularly lack of verification of decoded data and inability to mutate in-memory data.
 Capnproto was rejected because it is not yet considered production ready, the API is not yet stable and like FlatBuffers it lacks ability mutate in-memory data.